abbbringu/promptopia/README.md

 The tutorial provided images, css and functions like auth, routing and next-api.
 It also showed how to develop the landing page, personal profile page and create prompt page.

 ## These are the features that I independently added:
+* View other's profile when clicking on their username on the prompt card.

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).